-The funny thing about Thanksgiving is that I don’t even eat Turkey!
-But, I do like turkey songs and activities—especially for the Kinders and First Graders.
-Watching them pretend to be turkeys during some of the activities is worth all the gobbling.
-Playing the steady beat in Kindergarten and developing rhythm, melody, improvisation and composition skills in grades K-6 provides lot’s of opportunities for integrating Native American, Turkey, and Thanksgiving resources into my music class lessons.
-It’s also the perfect time to bring out all the instruments and have the students practice playing too.
-To me, it’s easy to teach the standards through the month of November because there’s so many different, songs, activities and games that will help my students.
+The funny thing about Thanksgiving is that I don’t even eat turkey!
+But I do like turkey songs and activities—especially for the Kinders and First Graders.
+Watching them pretend to be turkeys is worth all the gobbling.
+Playing the steady beat in Kindergarten and developing rhythm, melody, improvisation, and composition skills in grades K-6 provides lots of opportunities for integrating Native American, turkey, and Thanksgiving resources into my music class lessons.
+It’s also the perfect time to bring out all the instruments and have the students practice playing.
+To me, it is easy to teach the standards through the month of November because there’s so many different, songs, activities, and games that will help my students.
 And, that’s how I get students to gobble up the beat.

 I’ve included quite a bit of resources in this one product.
 There are teaching lessons for Beat, Rhythm, Melody, Bass, Ostinato, Guitar and Ukulele chords.
-There’s also ideas for puppets with clip art to help you make headbands or puppets for students to use as they learn the concepts.
+There are also ideas for puppets with clip art to help you make headbands or puppets for students to use as they learn the concepts.

 Begin with an easy chant or song.
-Here’s the one I’m using- “Five Fat Turkeys” and old time favorite.
+Here’s the one I’m using: “Five Fat Turkeys,” an old-time favorite.
 I changed the melody just a bit so that it doesn’t go too low.
-Some might want to raise the pitch of the key-but I also use it for Guitars and they are learning C-F-G7 chords.
+Some might want to raise the pitch of the key, but I also use it for guitars and they are learning C-F-G7 chords.

 Demonstrate the beat using the beat chart as you chant.
 You’ll love the beat practice in the video.
 The turkeys appear on the beat.
-I know my kinders will love this feature.
-See the Video here: “Five Fat Turkeys” Music Lesson Teaching Video But you’ll want to keep on reading for some more ideas on how to use this resource in your music classroom.
+I know my kindergartners will love this feature.
+See the Video here: “Five Fat Turkeys” Music Lesson Teaching Video.
+But you’ll want to keep on reading for some more ideas on how to use this resource in your music classroom.

 Teach the cute little actions and have students perform for you.

 I also like to give them some “free” play time.
-I’ll choose 5 -8 students to be the turkey’s as the other students stand in the circle and say the chant.
-Then the turkey’s choose someone to take their place.
-This way everyone get’s a turn to be a “turkey” and students get more practice time.
+I’ll choose 5 to 8 students to be the turkeys as the other students stand in the circle and say the chant.
+Then the turkeys choose someone to take their place.
+This way everyone gets a turn to be a “turkey” and students get more practice time.

 Instruments are not toys.